Easy Homemade Sloppy Joe Sauce From Scratch for Weeknight Dinners

 Can I make sloppy joe sauce without ketchup?

 Yes.
 You can use tomato sauce or crushed tomatoes with a little extra sugar, vinegar, and seasoning.
-The result will be less familiar but still good.
+The flavor will be slightly different, but still delicious.

 How do I thicken sloppy joe sauce?

-Simmer it uncovered longer so excess liquid evaporates.
-You can also add a bit more tomato paste.
-Avoid flour unless you want a different texture.
+Simmer it uncovered for a few extra minutes so the liquid reduces.
+You can also add a bit more tomato paste if needed.

 Can I make this recipe ahead of time?